elcolto/GeoKJSON/docs/geojson.md

 A `Feature` can contain a `Geometry` object, as well as a set of data properties, and optionally a commonly used identifier (`id`).

-A feature's properties are stored as a map of `JsonElement` objects from `kotlinx.serialization`.
+A feature's properties are stored as an immutable `Map<String, Any>` structure.
 A set of helper methods to get and set properties with the appropriate types directly.

 === "Kotlin"

     ``` kotlin
     val feature = Feature(point)
-    feature.setNumberProperty("size", 9999)

-    val size: Number? = feature.getNumberProperty("size") // 9999
+    val size: Number? = feature.properties["size"] // 9999
     val geometry: Geometry? = feature.geometry // point
     ```